ceandrade/brkga_mp_ipr_cpp/README.md

 the TODO list.

 If C++ is not suitable to you, we may find useful the [Julia version](https://github.com/ceandrade/BrkgaMpIpr.jl) of this framework.
+We are also developing a Python version.
-At this moment, we have no plans to implement the BRKGA-MP-IPR in other languages such as Python, Java, or C#.
+At this moment, we have no plans to implement the BRKGA-MP-IPR in other languages such as Java or C#.
 But if you want to do so, you are must welcome.
 But please, keep the API as close as possible to the C++ API (or Julia API in case you decide go C), and use the best coding and documentation practices of your chosen language/framework.